nalayakengineer/friday/README.md

 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

 ## Contact Me:
-Get in touch today
-Let’s talk; if you want to collaborate or an idea you may have
+Get in touch today.
+Let’s talk; if you want to collaborate or an idea you may have contact@bharatbhushan.me ✉️

-# ✉️ contact@bharatbhushan.me